blueyorange/my-planner/seed/OCRAoutcomes.md

 (c) vector triangle to determine the resultant of any two coplanar vectors (d) resolving a vector into two perpendicular components; $F_x = F \cos \theta$; $F_y = F \sin \theta$.

-# Module 3: Forces and motion
+# 3 Forces and motion

 ## 3.1 Motion